This Family Travel Checklist is designed to be used with 1 month until you depart on your family holiday.

 - Consider the baby car seat – pros and cons of taking your own, vs hiring it.

 - A high chair equivalent or booster seat.
-(Or will there be high chairs where you are travelling to?)
+(Or will there be high chairs where you are traveling to?)

 - Portacot/ Portable crib / or Travel Tent